-Recommendation 16: Among hospitalized patients with severe\ COVID-19 who cannot receive corticosteroids because of a contraindication, the IDSA guideline panel suggests use of baricitinib with remdesivir rather than remdesivir alone.
+Recommendation 15: Among hospitalized patients with severe\ COVID-19 who cannot receive corticosteroids because of a contraindication, the IDSA guideline panel suggests use of baricitinib with remdesivir rather than remdesivir alone.
 (Conditional recommendation, Low certainty of evidence)

-Remark: Baricitinib 4 mg daily dose for 14 days (or until hospital discharge).
+• Remark: Baricitinib 4 mg daily dose for 14 days (or until hospital discharge).
 The benefits of baricitinib plus remdesivir for persons on mechanical ventilation are uncertain.
-See the remdesivir section for dose and duration. section for dose and duration. section for dose and duration.
+See the remdesivir section for dose and duration.